material-components/material-components-ios/components/TextFields/docs/typography-theming.md

 let typographyScheme = MDCTypographyScheme()

 // Step 3: Apply the typography scheme to your component

-// Each text field style has a different themer API.
-Please look at the APIs
-// in the extension for more details.
+// Applying to a text field MDCTextFieldTypographyThemer.apply(typographyScheme, to: textField)

+// Applying to an input controller MDCTextFieldTypographyThemer.apply(typographyScheme, to: inputController)

+// Applying to a specific class type of inputController MDCTextFieldTypographyThemer.apply(typographyScheme,
+    toAllControllersOfClass: MDCTextInputControllerUnderline.self)
 ```

 #### Objective-C